-Meanwhile, the excitement surrounding these fundamental functions is balanced by novelties such as P2Ps, QR code/contactless payments, investment tools, etc. This is especially true in the US, where the race for best mobile banking started in 2012, and the UK, where the number of money management tools doubled in 2020.
-However, the other world won’t stand still too, so are you ready for a big change as well?
+Meanwhile, the excitement surrounding these fundamental functions is balanced by novelties such as P2Ps, QR code/contactless payments, investment tools, and so on.
+This is especially true in the United States, where the race for best mobile banking began in 2012, and the United Kingdom, where the number of money management tools doubled by 2020.
+Even so, the other world will not stand still, so are you prepared for a significant change as well?

 Are you interested in banking as a service but would like to breathe a new life into its product embodiment?
 Then the best banking app is what you need as a good challenge!
 But before a start, consider the advantages the mobile banking application testing will bring to you: